yodui/madcoins-backend/README.md

 ### Exchanges and pairs for watching

 If you run application in *watcher* mode - you will subscribe to change coin prices, this changes will be saved in database.
-You can set exchanges for watching and pairs in [/config/default.json](/config/default.json) file.
+You can set exchanges for watching and pairs in [/config/default.json](/config/default.json) file for example.

+#### Use app instances

+For watching rates you can use few of instances of application, for example: first instance for *Poloniex*, second for *Kraken* exchanges.
+For every instance you can set batch of exchanges and pairs via different config files.
+For run each of instance with different config files - use `NODE_APP_INSTANCE` variable in command line.

+**Example:**

+`NODE_APP_INSTANCE=1 node dist/index.js -mode watcher` - run with `/config/default-1.json` file

+`node dist/index.js -mode watcher` - run with `/config/default.json`

 ### Development scripts
 | Command | Description |